Last updated: July 15th, 2023

-If you’re looking for the coolest binoculars on this list, look no further than the MAGGO Night Vision Goggles.
+If you’re looking for the coolest binoculars on this list, look no further than the JStoon 4K Rechargeable Night Vision Goggles.

 Compact binoculars with low-light-level Night Vision used to be something only military and security professionals could get their hands on.

 Now, there’s a compact binocular with night vision capabilities that costs about the same as a mid-level birding binocular.

-The MAGOO Night Vision goggles are a unique product with both optical and digital zoom and a built-in photo/video camera.
+The JStoon Night Vision goggles are a unique product with both optical and digital zoom and a built-in photo/video camera.

-The integrated camera takes HD pictures and 960p video.
+The integrated camera takes 36MP pictures and 4K video.

 And they allow you to see almost 1,000 ft in complete darkness.

-Plus, they have an eight-hour battery life and you can fast-charge them in the field with a phone power bank, so you can use them all night.
+Plus, they have a six-hour battery life and you can fast-charge them in the field with a phone power bank, so you can use them all night.

 These binoculars won’t satisfy every need, but they would be amazing for nighttime bird watching.